Skip to content

 Model-swapping API gateway

-A lightweight proxy sits in front of llama.cpp and exposes one stable OpenAI-compatible endpoint.
-Requesting a different model by name transparently unloads the current one, frees its VRAM, and loads the next — clients never need to know which model is physically resident.
+A lightweight proxy (llama-swap) sits in front of llama.cpp and exposes one stable OpenAI-compatible endpoint.
+Requesting a different model by name transparently unloads the current one, frees its VRAM, and loads the next on its own internal port — clients never need to know which model is physically resident.
+An idle model is also auto-unloaded after an hour to clear accumulated host RAM/context-cache buildup, without anyone having to remember to do it.

 VRAM-aware capacity planning